ucb-rit/savio-training-intro-fall-2024/intro.md

 Noah/San:
 - [ ] edit the slurm scheduler cartoon to refer to current partitions (and any other updates needed); not sure how much work this would be; it'd be nice to have an up-to-date figure but not critical
-- [ ] add HPC overview per Noah suggestion
+- [x] NB - add HPC overview per Noah suggestion
-- [ ] mention Rocky 8 upgrade
+- [x] NB - mention Rocky 8 upgrade
-- [ ] mention that can't use modules from sl7 and point to specific MODULEPATH locations from sl7
+- [x] NB - mention that can't use modules from sl7 and point to specific MODULEPATH locations from sl7
-- [ ] probably don't go into rclone, but perhaps leave the slides
+- [x] NB will do - probably don't go into rclone, but perhaps leave the slides
-- [ ] perhaps access the shell via OOD rather than SSH during the workshop
+- [x] NB will do - perhaps access the shell via OOD rather than SSH during the workshop
 Chris:
 - [x] mention `module spider` and Rocky 8 modules
 - [x] add slide or two on GPU access given how important that is these days